portworx/px-docs/scheduler/mesosphere-dcos/elasticsearch.md

 Please make sure you have installed [Portworx on DCOS](/scheduler/mesosphere-dcos/install.html) before proceeding further.

+Running this framework requires a priveleged user that can run sudo without tty access (See [here](https://www.shell-tips.com/2014/09/08/sudo-sorry-you-must-have-a-tty-to-run-sudo)).
+The default user for this framework is set to `nobody`.
+If `'nobody` does not have the appropriate priveleges please update the user during install.

 The Portworx-ElasticSearch service can be found in the DC/OS catalog:

 ![Elasticsearch-PX in DCOS Universe](/images/elasticsearch-px-universe-001.PNG){:width="1031px" height="561px"}